If you have collision coverage, you can get pothole damage covered.

 You’ll want to collect evidence if you decide to file a claim for pothole damage.
 Here’s what to do:

 Whether you should file a pothole damage claim depends on the severity of the damages and the subsequent repair costs.
 If the repairs cost less than your deductible, it makes sense to pay out of pocket rather than filing a claim.
-Note that the average collision deductible is $500, and the average repair cost for pothole damage is $306,2 so in that case, filing a claim doesn’t make sense.
+Note that the average collision deductible is $500, and the average repair cost for pothole damage is $406,2 so in that case, filing a claim doesn’t make sense.

 Still, some pothole damage is more expensive and can exceed $1,000, especially if it involves damage to the suspension, steering, or alignment.
 We recommend getting repair estimates from two or three licensed mechanics before deciding if it’s worth filing a claim.

-The good news?
 There’s no minimum pothole depth required for you to file a claim.
 The claim is based on your car’s damage, not the pothole’s depth.
 So it’s OK to put your measuring stick away when you’re at the proverbial scene of the crime.

 If your repairs cost more than your deductible and you’ve decided to file a claim, here’s what to do:

-Whenever you have a covered claim, the cost of your auto insurance premiums may increase.
+Whenever you have a covered claim, your auto insurance premiums may increase.
 Unfortunately, if you hit a pothole, it’s considered your fault (unless another vehicle pushed you into it).
 So, when you renew your insurance policy, you can expect higher rates.
 That’s another reason why filing a pothole damage claim isn’t always worth it.

 In some cases, the county, city, or state where you hit the pothole may be responsible for your damages.3 But even if your jurisdiction is responsible, the reimbursement process can be lengthy, so you’ll probably want to repair the car on your own and get reimbursed later.
 For minor damages, dealing with the government probably isn’t worth the effort.4